 Where a hearty welcome and a genuine Irish community awaits you.
 Unique and character filled Koroit is one of Australia`s most complete examples of an early Irish settlement.

-Stroll or cycle along the main street, wandering into the side streets, and you’ll find Irish charm at every turn.
+Stroll or cycle along the streets and you’ll find Irish charm at every turn.

 Explore everything about a region by selecting a location.

 Sign up to get the latest deals, tours & events along the Great Ocean Road

 Great Ocean Road Regional Tourism acknowledges the Traditional Custodians of the Great Ocean Road region the Wadawurrung, Eastern Maar & Gunditjmara.
 We pay our respects to their Elders, past, present and emerging.
 We recognise and respect their unique cultural heritage and the connection to their traditional lands.
 We commit to building genuine and lasting partnerships that recognise, embrace and support the spirit of reconciliation, working towards self-determination, equity of outcomes and an equal voice for Australia’s first people.